MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ## Fields required to create a Guide table

-The following fields are required to create a Guides table:
+The following fields are required to create a Guide table:

 |Field name|Description|
 |-------------------------------|-------------------------------------------------|